nadiapozdnyakova/nadiapozdnyakova.github.io/home.md

 [Research](https://nadiapozdnyakova.github.io/research) | [Teaching](https://nadiapozdnyakova.github.io/teaching) | [CV](CV.pdf)

-<b>I am a sixth-year Economics PhD student at New York University.</b>
+# I am a sixth-year Economics PhD student at New York University.

 I am interested in macroeconomics with a focus on international and behavioral macroeconomics.